yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-to-make-money-as-an-independent-songwriter.md

 Quality can wait till later.
 If you want to start making money as a songwriter, focus on **quantity** for now.

 I’d love to hear your thoughts on this topic.
-Tweet me [@yousaiditchewie](https://twitter.com/yousaiditchewie), and sign up for my mailing list below to receive more content like this.
+Sign up for my mailing list below to receive more content like this.